RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 Physically located on-chip, directly next to the ALUs, the LDS is approximately one order of magnitude faster than global memory (assuming no bank conflicts).

-In pre-GCN devices, there are 32 kB memory per compute unit, segmented into 32 or 16 banks (depending on the GPU type) of 1 k dwords (for 32 banks) or 2 k dwords (for 16 banks).
-Each bank is a 256x32 two-port RAM (1R/1W per clock cycle).
-Dwords are placed in the banks serially, but all banks can execute a store or load simultaneously.
-One work-group can request up to 32 kB memory.
-Reads across wavefront are dispatched over four cycles in waterfall.

 GCN devices contain 64 kB memory per compute unit and allow up to a maximum of 32 kB per workgroup.